 In our review, we called the TUF A15 an "incredibly versatile, affordable gaming laptop, with a battery life that is almost unprecedented at this price point or performance level."

 The only slight downside is the price, especially when there are plenty of $999 RTX 2060 machines out there.
 The TUF A15's game performance, CPU power, and impressive battery life make it an excellent laptop for both work and play.
 Even at its current price, it still outperforms pricier mid-range gaming laptops, which is kind of wild.

 Read the full Asus TUF A15 review.

-Read the full MSI GS65 Stealth Thin review.
+Read our full MSI GS66 Stealth review.

 Not everyone needs the thinnest or the most powerful gaming laptop.
 Sometimes just lightweight and powerful are fine.
 Striking a healthy balance between portability, performance, and price is the Asus ROG Zephyrus G14, an RTX 2060 Max-Q notebook whose incredible CPU performance managed to impress our dedicated team of hardware testers at the top-secret PC Gamer lab.

 The G14 is a great laptop, especially seeing as it can push Metro Exodus at the highest settings, with ray tracing on, at an average pace of 40fps.
 Despite it being loud, the Asus ROG Zephyrus G14 is a reliable 14-inch system with high-end graphics that rivals even some gaming desktops.

 Read the full Asus ROG Zephyrus G14 review.

 Gigabyte Aorus 15G XC | Intel i7 | RTX 3070 | AU$3,099 at Scorptec